 People are giving their homes extra attention these days.
-In fact, reports show spending in the home improvement industry reached more than $95 billion last year.
+Reports show spending in the home improvement industry reached more than $95 billion last year.
 Homeowners concentrate on many areas of their homes, including the kitchen, attic, basement, and outdoor spaces.
 At this point, though, the bathroom is the primary focal point for most.

 Why Are Bathroom Remodels So Popular?